 If you develop emergency symptoms (trouble breathing, chest pain, bluish lips, new confusion) seek immediate care by calling 911.

 More post-testing guidance.

-Check for a location near you that has vaccine supply and connect with your provider of choice to set up an appointment or get on a wait list.
+Check for a location near you and connect with your provider of choice to set up an appointment.

 Pennsylvania has in place several resources for those struggling during the COVID-19 pandemic — including Unemployment Compensation, financial assistance, food help, mental health tools, and more.